Here's why making a best friend abroad is so important

 I made a best friend abroad, and I wasn’t expecting it either.
-And she didn’t arrive until I was in the last month of my abroad experience in Siena.
+She didn’t even arrive until I was in the last month of my abroad experience in Siena.

-Home, for her, is on the other side of the United States from myself.
-She speaks three languages fluently (French, Russian, English, and quickly learned Italian too!) and is a biology major.
-On the surface, we didn’t seem to have very much in common.
+Home for her is California, just about the farthest continental location from Boston.
+She speaks three languages fluently—French, Russian, English—and was a biology major.
+On the surface, we didn’t seem to have very much in common at all.

 Chloe is a traveler through and through.
-She was quite enthusiastic when we first met-- ready to do and see everything in Italy.
-I remembered how I shared that excitement at the beginning of my trip as well, and I felt excitement for her.
+She is so enthusiastic, and I immediately felt that when we first met.
+Having just arrived, she was ready to do and see everything in Italy.
+I remembered how I shared that excitement at the beginning of my trip as well, so I dove back in with her.